Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 • See your medical provider for other qualifying conditions

-Cannabis for other conditions related to glaucoma, AIDS/HIV, seizures, multiple sclerosis, nausea, and muscle spasticity is also allows.
+Cannabis for other conditions related to glaucoma, AIDS/HIV, seizures, multiple sclerosis, nausea, and muscle spasticity is also allowed.

 • If you are a qualifying patient having any of the above-mentioned medical conditions, you can apply for medical marijuana card in Colorado.
 The process involves the following steps: